 Georgia Tech is a strong candidate because of its location, and schools like Virginia and maybe even North Carolina -- the white whale for the Big Ten, in my view -- could be in play.
 And while the ACC claims it's sticking together, there's simply too much money involved for individual members to say no.

-NC State athletic director Debbie Yow, who previously held the same post at Maryland, this week expressed displeasure at Maryland's recent departure for the Big Ten.
+NC State athletic director Debbie Yow, who previously held the same post at Maryland, expressed displeasure at Maryland's recent departure for the Big Ten.

 "Maryland will be on a plane to play Wisconsin in the middle of the winter," Yow said.
 "Hope that money is really, really good."